10 Best Beaches in Santorini

 7. Pori Beach

 A staircase provides access to the beach, which is delightfully tranquil.
 This beach mainly appeals to locals, but it is a good choice for tourists who prefer to sunbathe and relax without the crowds of Santorini's more developed beaches.
+This small, quiet beach is also ideal for swimming.

 Pori Beach features a shoreline of black sand and pebbles lapped up by crystalline waters.
 The beach has no facilities except for a traditional taverna restaurant located on a hillside overlooking the shoreline.
 The restaurant is known for its exceptional fresh seafood.

 Just one kilometer away from Pori Beach is the Aurora Luxury Suites.
-This four-star hotel provides upscale accommodations with verandas or private balconies.
+This four-star resort hotel provides upscale accommodations with verandas or private balconies.
 Some of the guest rooms have stunning sea views.
 Amenities include an outdoor swimming pool and sun deck, a fitness center, room service, and 24-hour front desk.
 The hotel also has a gastronomic restaurant that specializes in Mediterranean cuisine and sushi.

 8. Mesa Pigadia Beach